How Will I Know: Live performances

 Houston performed the song on her Greatest Love Tour (1986), Moment of Truth World Tour (1987–88), Feels So Right Japan Tour (1990), I'm Your Baby Tonight World Tour (1991), The Bodyguard World Tour (1993–1994), My Love Is Your Love World Tour (1999) and Nothing But Love World Tour (2009–2010).
-Apart from the concert tour performances, Houston has performed the song on many other occasions such as the third annual MTV Video Music Awards in 1986, where she sang "How Will I Know" and "Greatest Love of All", 13th annual American Music Awards (1986), and 1987 BRIT Awards.
+Apart from the concert tour performances, Houston has performed the song on many other occasions such as the third annual MTV Video Music Awards in 1986, where she sang "How Will I Know" and "Greatest Love of All", 13th Annual American Music Awards (1986), and 1987 BRIT Awards.
 The latter performance is included in the 2014 CD/DVD release, Whitney Houston Live: Her Greatest Performances.

 On May 15, 1987, during her European promotion for then-new album, Whitney, Houston sang the song at the Montreux Golden Rose Rock Festival: IM&MC Gala with two other 1986 released songs, "I Wanna Dance with Somebody (Who Loves Me)" and "Where Do Broken Hearts Go".

+Houston performed the song during the April 20, 1985 episode of Soul Train.
 On April 29, 1985, Houston appeared on The Merv Griffin Show, taped in New York City, and performed "How Will I Know".
 On her Moment of Truth World Tour, she participated in the Nelson Mandela 70th Birthday Tribute Concert and performed the song with other seven songs.
 She also performed the song on Welcome Home Heroes, a concert dedicated to the U.S. troops, their families, and military and government dignitaries in honor of those returning from the Gulf War, which aired on HBO on March 31, 1991.
 The concert was taped and later released as a VHS on May 14, 1991.
 She also performed the song on The Concert for a New South Africa, three concerts in 1994 to honor President Nelson Mandela.
 Houston later performed the song on the closing ceremonies of the 1994 World Cup along with five of her other songs.
 In 2000, she performed the song on Arista's 25th Anniversary, along with "I Wanna Dance with Somebody (Who Loves Me)."